 Students will learn to communicate effectively in a business context, including producing quantitative and qualitative analyses and evaluations; and creating professional multimedia projects, proposals, and presentations.
 Students will also develop skills in formal and informal business writing and discourse (briefings, reports, letters, emails, news briefs, memos, interviews, social media, infographics, etc.).
-Students will also learn the importance of being intentional about their personal brand.
-Further, students will enhance their business networking skills.
-Prerequisites: CTW 1 & 2.
+Further, students will learn networking skills and the importance of being intentional about their personal brand.
+Prerequisites: Enrollment restricted to students in the Leavey Scholars Program.
+CTW1 & CTW2.
 Must have completed at least 60 units.
 (5 units)

-This course is an advanced seminar designed to explore presentation techniques that shape business environments.
+This is an advanced course designed to develop presentation skills for a variety of business audiences.
 A central purpose of the class is to cultivate professional presentation skills expected in the global workplace while recognizing how behavior, both informal and formal, can reflect on career development.
-Thus, through various communication media and platforms, such as pitch-the-product exercises, tele-presence presentations, and small group podcasts, this class will build effective and real-world business presentation skills.
-Prerequisite: BUSN 179, ENG 179, or ENG 183.
+Prerequisite: BUSN 179.
 (5 units)

 182. Global Experience Practicum